Khaalex1/Genetic_Algo_and_PSO_for_Optimisation/README.md

 It is also possible to run the programs directly from the GA_class.py and PSO.py files, however the user may know the signification of the parameters (examples are provided in the "main" section though).

-## Details and results
+## Implementation details and results

-See coursework report pdf
+For more details about the implementation and results, please see functions documentation and the coursework report pdf.